 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included.
-When no restaurant location is available on route lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
+When no restaurant location is available on route lunches and snacks should either be bought from local shops, packed lunches are included.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

 Travel for Judaean Hills: Trails to JerusalemGo to top of page

 Our recommended arrival airport for this holiday is Ben Gurion (Tel Aviv International).

 Please note that flight information can change rapidly, and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner before finalising any booking with us.
 Please do not book your flights before we have confirmed your booking.

 You will arrive at Tel Aviv Airport.
 You can use either public transport or book a private transfer with us.
 The detailed bus schedule will be provided in the pre-departure info pack.

 Airport transfers by public transport are possible, or you can book a private transfer with us.

 All hotel to hotel luggage transfers on walking days are included (maximum one piece of 20 kg per person).